mixdown/oauth/README.md

 ### parseResponse(response)

-This is just a hook to inject modifications to the OAuth provider's response.
+This is an interface to inject modifications to the OAuth provider's response.
 Override this for custom logic and return the parsed results.

 - `response` object returned from OAuth provider.

+### getUser(accessToken, callback)

+This is an interface to get user profile information from the OAuth provider.
+If called without being overridden, it will throw an error.
+However, it is implemented on the Facebook and Google variants.

+This should standardize the user's ID, first name, last name to `id`, `first_name`, `last_name` and `email`.